-The rate at which technology is changing our world is faster than our ability to adapt to that change through our society, culture and humanity.
-The adoption of computerization and digital connectivity is pervasive, yet we are by-and-large still struggling with the issues these technologies bring.
+The rate at which technology is changing our world is faster than our ability to adapt to that change through our society, culture, and humanity.
+The adoption of computerization and digital connectivity is pervasive, yet we are still struggling with the issues these technologies bring.
 Large gaps have emerged in our shared understanding of social norms and contracts.
-We need no longer to ask our technology whether current it is capable of doing a thing; instead we must begin to ask ourselves whether a thing ought to be done at all.
+We no longer need to ask whether technology is capable of doing something, but instead must ask whether it ought to be done at all.

-One part of coping with our new reality is the intersection of software-enabled, always-connected devices with public safety and human life.
+Our new reality is that software-enabled, always-connected devices will have an impact on public safety and human life.
 Our interdependence on software and connectivity has grown faster than our ability to safeguard these technologies.
-No one is rising to meet these challenges.
-The cavalry isn’t coming.
-We are the domain experts and we are the adults in the room.
-It falls to us.
-We Are The Cavalry.
+No one else is rising to meet these challenges.